lichengzhanguom/LLMs-CAD-Survey-Taxonomy/README.md

 ﻿# Large Language Models for Computer-Aided Design: A Survey

 This repository serves as a curated collection of state-of-the-art papers on Large Language Models (LLMs) and their applications in Computer-Aided Design (CAD).
 It accompanies our survey paper——[_**Large Language Models for Computer-Aided Design: A Survey**_](https://arxiv.org/abs/2505.08137).
-Given the rapid advancement of both LLM architectures and CAD-related applications, we will continuously update **this repository and the corresponding [arXiv paper](https://arxiv.org/abs/2505.08137)** to reflect the latest developments in the field.
+Given the rapid advancement of both LLM architectures and CAD-related applications, we will continuously update **the repository and the corresponding [arXiv paper](https://arxiv.org/abs/2505.08137)** to reflect the latest developments in the field.

 # Overview
 ![Taxonomy](taxonomy.png)